 3. Prepare yourself for delivery

 Babies with the foot first position, tend to exert more pressure on the tailbone which causes discomfort.
 You can prep yourself before undergoing actual delivery with the help of a birthing ball.
-All you need to do is sit on the ball with your hands and knees and exert counter pressure on your hips.
-It will relieve you from pain and you will be able to give birth easily.
+All you need to do is sit on the ball with your hands and knees.